Xilinx/Vitis-Tutorials/Hardware_Acceleration/Feature_Tutorials/04-mult-ddr-banks/README.md

 >**IMPORTANT:**
 >
-> * Before running any of the examples, make sure you have installed the Vitis core development kit as described in [Installation](https://docs.xilinx.com/r/en-US/ug1393-vitis-application-acceleration/Installation-Requirements) in the Application Acceleration Development flow of the Vitis Unified Software Platform Documentation (UG1416).
+> * Before running any of the examples, make sure that you have installed the Vitis core development kit as described in [Installation](https://docs.xilinx.com/r/en-US/ug1393-vitis-application-acceleration/Installation-Requirements) in the Application Acceleration Development flow of the Vitis Unified Software Platform Documentation (UG1416).
->* If you run applications on Xilinx® Alveo™ Data Center accelerator cards, ensure the card and software drivers have been correctly installed by following the instructions on the [Alveo Portfolio page](https://www.xilinx.com/products/boards-and-kits/alveo.html).
+>* If you run applications on AMD Alveo™ Data Center accelerator cards, ensure that the card and software drivers have been correctly installed by following the instructions on the [Alveo Portfolio page](https://www.xilinx.com/products/boards-and-kits/alveo.html).

 ### Accessing the Tutorial Reference Files